Why Do We Need a Responsible Gaming Approach?

 Jurisdictions with well-established licensing procedures often specify RG standards and information disclosure basics.
 For example, the Malta Gaming Authority (MGA) requires certain RG elements to be “permanently visible” on gaming sites.
 Dedicated RG pages should also be “no more than one click away” from any other sub-page or mobile app interface.

-The UK Gambling Commission has a number of partners in its safe gaming campaigns, all within a National Strategy to Reduce Gambling Harms developed by an Advisory Board for Safer Gambling.
+The UK Gambling Commission has a number of partners in its safe gaming campaigns.
+All within a National Strategy to Reduce Gambling Harms developed by an Advisory Board for Safer Gambling.
 The NGO-run GambleAware offers a range of support services from education, prevention, and research to treatment programs.

 There is also an RG Industry Group responsible for raising relevant gaming standards.
 One, in particular, is the Safer Gambling Standard, an independent quality measurement that assesses gaming businesses’s efforts to protect players from potential harm.